sudhanshuwadhwani16/Docker-Container-for-Java/README.md

 Open terminal, go to the path of Dockerfile and run the comand : docker build -t myjavaimage

-Once the image is creted, to check the image run the command : docker ps -a
+Once the image is creted, to check the image, run the command : docker ps -a

 To run the image :